A9 – What Works: Cisco Services Supply Chain Risk Management

 A10 – The Evolution of Crisis Management Planning and the Escalation of Threats Facing a Global Media Company

-Paul Arbet, Manager Business Continuity, CBCP, MBA, and Tiffany Sudderth, Director, Business Continuity Management, Turner
+Paul Arbet, Manager Business Continuity, CBCP, MBA, and Jeffrey Gilbert, Chief Security Officer, Turner

 With today’s global political and social unrest, Turner’s News and Entertainment brands routinely face threats to the business as well as to its employees.
 These can range from boisterous protests and intimidation against employees to more clandestine calculated actions intended to harm our operations.
 Given that Turner’s Business Continuity Management group owns Crisis Management, it has become our responsibility, in partnership with our Corporate Security colleagues, to lead those efforts that anticipate, respond to and, in best cases, prevent those actions that trigger a crisis declaration.
 Join us as we share Turner’s approach to mitigating risk though our Crisis Management Plan framework.